sparklexin/moshi-kotlin-nullsafe/README.md

 }
 ```

-Developers can use your own `DefaultValueProvider`
+Developers can use your own `DefaultValueProvider` to support more types.

 ```kotlin
 class NullSafeKotlinJsonAdapterFactory(